 Once the beams are in place mark the spacing for the trusses, normally 16 inches apart.
 Mark both the house wall and the carry beam.

-Now its time to position the trusses.
+Now it is time to position the trusses.
 If everything is square and your measurements are correct, installing the trusses is fairly easy.

 When building a porch roof with trusses on this type porch, the corner and subsequent trusses are built a little differently due to the slope of the roof.
 As you can see, the truss angles are constructed to maintain the same slope.